-Please refer to MSM Chapter 100, Section 101.3 for information on Medicaid eligibility, eligibility verification and the Eligibility Verification System (EVS).
+Please refer to MSM Chapter 100 for information on Medicaid eligibility, eligibility verification and the Eligibility Verification System (EVS).

-- 1. Medicaid recipients are issued a plastic identification card upon approval of benefits but it does not guarantee eligibility for benefits. - 2.
-Eligibility may be verified through EVS or by calling Magellan's Automated Response System (ARS) at (800) 942-6511. - 3.
-Managed Care Health Maintenance Organization (HMO): All reimbursement is subject to the enrolled health plan limitations.
-Please refer to MSM Chapter 3600 for information on Managed Care Organizations (MCO). - 4.
-Lock-in Program: When a recipient has shown patterns of abuse/misuse of Nevada Medicaid benefits, the recipient may be "locked-in" to a pharmacy or provider.
+1. Lock-in Program: When a recipient has shown patterns of abuse/misuse of Nevada Medicaid benefits, the recipient may be "locked-in" to a pharmacy or provider.
 This means that Medicaid will only pay for controlled substance prescriptions/medical service at a single pharmacy/provider.
-An edit will be placed in the POS system that will not allow another pharmacy to bill for controlled substance prescriptions, and a Pro-DUR message will be given at the time of service to notify the pharmacy that the recipient is "locked-in". - 3.
-Generic Substitution
+The POS system that will not allow another pharmacy to bill for controlled substance prescriptions, and a message will be given at the time of service to notify the pharmacy that the recipient is locked-in.

+3. Generic Substitution